The Frugal Girls

 April 18, 2022 at 1:59 pm

 Do you have to remove the bands before storing?
-Sorry if that sounds like a stupid question but I usually don’t on other things.
+Sorry if that sounds like a silly question but I usually don’t on other things.

 Reply